 Learn more… (See 3 below)

-To protect customer data, Elastic Cloud clusters are protected with Elastic security features with randomly assigned individual passwords.
+To protect customer data, Elastic Cloud clusters are equipped with Elastic security features that randomly assign individual passwords.
 Clusters are deployed behind redundant proxies and are not visible to internet scanning.
 Transport Layer Security (TLS) encrypted communication from the Internet is provided in the default configuration.
 Elasticsearch nodes run in isolated containers, configured according to the principle of least privilege, and with restrictions on system calls and allowed root operations.
 Elasticsearch nodes communicate using TLS (requires customer to select 6.0 or later versions of the Elastic Stack).
 Cluster data is encrypted at rest.
 We support IP address-based access controls so users may restrict access to their hosted deployments by filtering specific IP ranges.
 Additional network layer security is available on Amazon with AWS PrivateLink integration.
 Our support for AWS PrivateLink helps eliminate the exposure of your data to the public internet.
 This is accomplished by securing the network connection between your Amazon VPCs, applications, and your Elastic Cloud deployments on AWS.
 API access is limited to Elasticsearch APIs, and no remote access to the instance or container at the Linux level is allowed.
 Containers have no means of setting up communication with containers from another cluster.

 Access controls are established to authenticate the identity of individuals accessing systems that process our customer's cluster data.
 These controls are designed to ensure that unauthorized persons do not gain access to such systems, and that authorized individuals gain access only to what is appropriate for their role.
 Such controls include multi-factor authentication, password strength standards, and Virtual Private Networks (VPN) for administrative access.
 In addition, we've implemented centralized logging, including proxy logs, access logs, Elasticsearch logs, and Auditbeat logs, to record access to customer cluster data and the systems on which it resides.

 We've engineered a cloud-based platform that provides high levels of availability for your data.
 We use technical and organizational measures, including backup of data, multiple availability zones, and disaster recovery planning, to ensure that customer cluster data is protected against accidental destruction or physical or logical loss.

 Learn more… (See 4 below)